wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/transform-business-software-authoring-with-fusion-dev/includes/3-current-process.md

 The VanArsdel Fusion Development is trying to solve a problem they refer to as "The Field Inventory Management System".

-As the newest employee at VanArsdel you get "volun-told" to take notes as Caleb, the lead field technician describes an inefficient workflow that costs him and his team meany hours each day.
+As the newest employee at VanArsdel you get "volun-told" to take notes as Caleb, the lead field technician describes an inefficient workflow that costs him and his team many hours each day.

 ## The Field Inventory Management System